oracle-cne/ocne/doc/cluster-management/olvm.md

 Required if IPV6 used and autoconf is false.

 ## Machine configuration
-The control plane and worker fields are identical, but the values may be different.
+The worker machine has identical fields to control-plane machine, but the values may be different.
 These values apply to all the worker nodes in the MachineDeployment.

 ## Ovirt CSI Driver configuration (optional)
 The ovirt-csi-driver configuration is completely optional.
 The driver is automatically installed